What are the main benefits of setting up a Free Zone company with DMCC?

 Do DMCC have a list of activities that we can pick up from?

 We prefer to personally meet with our clients to discuss their selection of business activities.
-You may refer to the list of activities for guidance.
+You may refer to the DMCC Allowed Activity List for guidance.
+It is available in our website under Applications Guidelines, General Information.

 As a Branch Company, what are the additional Activity or Additional license, can we have?